bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

 I assume you have some familiarity with the waterbear language, enough to know where to find blocks and how to use them.
 I will be showing the script as I create my game.

+If you are having any troubles, you can see what the end result is by clicking the _Simple Pong_ example on the waterbear site.

 ## Make Some Pieces

 In this game of pong, there will be 2 blocks on the left and right side, and a pong somewhere between them.
 This part we will create two blocks and a rectangle.